-Check out our 3-minute demo to see how it works:
+Check out our 4-minute demo to see how it works:

 Overall, Airplane outperforms Rundeck:

-- Fairly priced: Airplane is free for small teams.
+- Fairly priced: Airplane is free for small teams and we even offer $10,000 worth of credits to help startups get up and running.
 It's a hosted solution, even for free users, so you can get started with zero installation or configuration.
 For mid-sized teams, Airplane has a low per-user fee that makes it easy to ramp up usage without getting a surprise bill.

 - Simple approval workflows: One of Airplane's most commonly used features is the ability to grant certain users the ability to run tasks only after they've been approved by another user with a higher level of access.
 Approval flows allow you to grant access to sensitive operations widely to people in the business.